Avidbank (OTC:AVBH) Given New $23.00 Price Target at Piper Sandler

-Avidbank (OTC:AVBH – Free Report) had its price target trimmed by Piper Sandler from $24.00 to $23.00 in a report issued on Friday, Benzinga reports.
-The brokerage currently has an overweight rating on the stock.
+Avidbank (OTC:AVBH – Free Report) had its target price reduced by Piper Sandler from $24.00 to $23.00 in a research note issued to investors on Friday morning, Benzinga reports.
+Piper Sandler currently has an overweight rating on the stock.

 Avidbank Stock Performance